zaiisao/Documentation/en/Interactive Broadcast/mediaplayer_android.md

 **Cancel sharing by using the helper**

 1. Call the `unpublishVideo`/`unpublishAudio` method to unshare/unpublish the video/audio stream in the media resource.

-   > The remote users can find the video/audio pause.

 2. Call the `detachPlayerFromRtc` method to unbind the player from the Agora channel.
 The player's screen no longer occupies the local user's view.
+3. (Optional) Call `setVideoSource( new AgoraDefaultSource() )` in the `RtcEngine` interface to switch the player's window back to the local user' view and enable remote users to see the local user again.

-3. Call the `release` method to release `RtcChannelPublishHelper`.
+4. Call the `release` method to release `RtcChannelPublishHelper`.

 > The shared video/audio stream will not be interrupted after the local user leaves the channel (`leaveChannel`).
 Only by calling the `unpublishVideo`/`unpublishAudio` method, can you unshare the video/audio stream.